 Ending |

-These are some of the various types of PTE Describe Image that can be asked in your speaking portion.
-Now let’s understand them one by one in detail with their required samples and templates.
+These are some of the various types of images that can be asked in your speaking portion.
+To get hands-on experience with such questions, you can try the Free PTE Mock Test by Gurully.
+Now, let’s understand each image type in detail along with their required samples and templates.

 Introduction: The graph depicts the trends in (subject) over (period).